GIFT: source code and developer info

 Image densities

-• dot node image instead of heart
+• dot node image

 As you can see the intention is rather general, and by following the code it is possible for you to invent your own node symbols and experiment.
 Or place features elsewhere in the geometry.